hdlim15/scrabble-gui-and-ai/README.txt

 Installation:
 - If you are running the course-provided Virtual Box disk image, you can stop reading now!
 It has all necessary dependencies pre-installed.
-- XQuarts : download and run the .dmg installer from https://www.xquartz.org
+- XQuartz : download and run the .dmg installer from https://www.xquartz.org
 - OCaml Graphics
   - type 'ocamlfind query graphics' into your terminal
     - if a path is returned, you're good to go!